bwt-dev/bwt/README.md

 ### Electrum-only server

-If you're only interested in a standalone Electrum server, you may disable the HTTP API server by building bwt with `--no-default-features --features electrum`, using the `shesek/bwt:electrum` docker image, or downloading the `electrum_only` pre-built binary.
+If you're only interested in a standalone Electrum server, you may disable the HTTP API server by building bwt with `--no-default-features --features cli,electrum`, using the `shesek/bwt:electrum` docker image, or downloading the `electrum_only` pre-built binary.